noris-network/csv2graph/README.md

 The first value of each line is used as a descriptive Label for the following data.
 The first line must consist of dates according to the format specified in `--date-format` option (default: `%Y-%m`).
+The dates can contain a label.
+You can state the separator between the date and the label via `--x-label-separator`.
+The date can contain the seperator.
+The skript fill find the right spot to split.

 ## pie chart
 Generate a pie chart from the data.